Global network of ethical influential active collaborators

 Rod Carr

-Governing Council Member
+Member of the Governing Council

 Dr. Rod Carr was appointed Chair of He Pou a Rangi Climate Change Commission in December 2019.
 Prior to that he had spent ten years as Vice Chancellor of University of Canterbury, five years as Chief Executive of Jade Software Corporation Limited and in his time served as Deputy Governor, Acting Governor, non Executive Director and Chairman of the Board of the Reserve Bank of New Zealand.
 His first career was in Banking and Finance with the Bank of New Zealand and National Australia Bank.
 Since 2018 he has been a director of ASB Limited, the wholly owned New Zealand subsidiary Commonwealth Bank of Australia.
 He Chairs ASB’s Risk and Compliance Committee.